Private Equity in Canada

 - Funds establishment & structuring: Only providing funds to the companies wouldn’t suffice until the top private equity firms help companies with the method of establishment and mention the ways of structuring them.

-- Transferring agency & corporate secretarial services: Though Private Equity in Canada mainly handle different size of deals; they also offer transferring agency & corporate secretarial services to the companies which are directly connected with PE firms.
+- Transferring agency & corporate secretarial services: Though Private Equity in Canada mainly handles the different size of deals; they also offer transferring agency & corporate secretarial services to the companies which are directly connected with PE firms.

-- Complementary services: Other than above, top private equity firms in Canada also offer various complementary services like global custody, cash management, foreign exchange, and securities lending.
+- Complimentary services: Other than the above, top private equity firms in Canada also offer various complementary services like global custody, cash managementCash ManagementCash Management refers to the appropriate collection, handling, & disbursement of cash for ensuring financial stability & avoiding insolvency risk. , foreign exchange, and securities lending.

 The purpose of providing all these services to the respective private companies is to ensure that the companies make a swift transition between where they were to where they want to be.
 And these services are applicable for all sorts of funds (small and big) at all levels.